-His newest book, called Lit from Below, is a collection of 10-line poems that are more marked by the influence of Language poetry than any of Winch's other work.
-His previous book, Falling Out of Bed in a Room with No Floor, includes very recent work along with some of Winch's best-known poems from earlier chapbooks, while Boy Drinkers is a series of mostly narrative poems that center around religion and Winch's New York brand of Irish-Catholicism.
-That Special Place: New World Irish Stories is a collection of non-fiction stories that come out of his experiences playing traditional Irish music with Celtic Thunder, a band he started with his brother Jesse in 1977.
+His latest book, This Way Out (Hanging Loose Press, 2014), includes work of the last few years.
+In 2013, Salmon Poetry, based in county Clare, Ireland, published Lit from Below, a collection of 10-line poems that are more marked by the influence of Language poetry than any of Winch's other work.
+His 2011 collection, Falling Out of Bed in a Room with No Floor, includes recent work along with some of Winch's best-known poems from earlier chapbooks, while Boy Drinkers is a series of mostly narrative poems that center around religion and Winch's New York brand of Irish-Catholicism.
+That Special Place: New World Irish Stories is a collection of non-fiction stories that come primarily out of his experiences playing traditional Irish music with Celtic Thunder, a band he started with his brother Jesse in 1977.
 Many of the songs he wrote for Celtic Thunder recount the story of New York's Irish community: with "When New York Was Irish," "Saints (Hard New York Days)," and "The Irish Riviera" the best-known of them.
 Celtic Thunder's second album, The Light of Other Days, won the prestigious INDIE award for Best Celtic Album in 1988, and in 1992 Irish America magazine named Winch one of "The Top 100 Irish Americans."

-Terence Winch's most recent music project is a CD that collects his best-known Irish compositions on one disk:
+Terence Winch's earlier music project is a CD that collects his best-known Irish compositions from his days with the original Celtic Thunder on one disk:

-Winch has published six books of poems and two story collections, with a seventh book of poems in the works:
+Winch has published seven books of poems and two story collections:

 This Way Out